ykmnkmi/jinja.dart/README.md

 In the final version for the production version, templates will be generated and the render function will have named parameters that are used in the template code.

-Second option, create new packages:
 - jinja_core - core, filters, tests, utils
 - jinja_config - yaml based environment config
+- jinja_ast - parsing
+- jinja_nodes - render nodes
-  - jinja_generator - generate _pure_ dart code
+- jinja_generator - generate _pure_ dart code from AST
-  - jinja_nodes - or use nodes

 Docs
 ----